NextDom/plugin-MiFlora/docs/en_US/faq.md

 ### I have a RPI3, I had to disable the internal Bluetooth to not have interference with the Zwave (razberry).
 Should I always keep the internal Bluetooth off to solve this problem?
 If not, does any BT USB stick fit the MiFlora and RPI3?

-> Dans ce acs il faut prendre un dongle BLE.
+> Dans ce cas il faut prendre un dongle BLE.
 Le problème avec le razberry c'est seulement si on utilise le contrôleur interne.

 ### I wish to contribute to the improvement of this plugin, is it possible?

-> Of course, the code is on GitHub: rjullien / jeedom_MiFlora, you can submit pull requests.
+> Bien sur, le code est sur GitHub : rjullien/plugin-MiFlora, vous pouvez soumettre des pull requests.

 ### gatttool is unstable and hangs on RPI